 Though it might at first seem like a minor issue, a slip and fall from loose floorboards in stores, offices, and other buildings open to the public can cause major injuries.
 After falling, some people suffer severe injuries like torn ligaments and bone fractures.

 These injuries can be costly to treat.
-Fortunately, if this happens to you, the Law Offices of Anidjar & Levine has Naples slip and fall caused by loose floorboards lawyers who could help you seek compensation from the liable parties.
-For inquiries, you may call the firm today at (800) 747-3733.
+Fortunately, if this happens to you, the Law Offices of Anidjar & Levine has Naples slip and fall injury lawyers who could help you seek compensation from the liable parties.
+For inquiries, you may call the firm today.

 Property Owners Could Be Liable

 Under Florida’s negligence laws, the persons in charge of the premises are responsible for accidents resulting from their negligence.
 As such, Naples property owners and other entities must do their part to protect visitors from foreseeable hazards such as loose floorboards.
 These could involve blocking off the hazardous area, providing warning signs, or fixing the problem itself.

 A Naples loose floorboards slip and fall injury lawyer can help determine if you could indeed hold the property owner or other entity at fault.
 For instance, they can investigate other possible instances of slip and fall accidents on the premises caused by loose floorboards.
 You could use this as proof of the owner’s negligence since they did not address the issue despite already harming other people.
 They could also review your current evidence to see if you need more proof, such as CCTV footage.

 We can also investigate any previous history of slip and falls on the property.
 A lawyer can help determine if anyone slipped and fell for the same reasons in the past.
 This can go a long way in helping to establish liability on the part of the property owner.
 If your lawyer can prove that the property owner had reason to believe that floorboards on their premise were loose, you may be able to hold the owner liable, and you may qualify for compensation.